venicegeo/pz-docs/documents/devguide/06-pz-logger.md

 The Logger provides a system-wide, common way to record log messages.
 The log messages are stored in Elasticsearch.
 This is done though an HTTP API.

 ## Building and Running Locally
-To find out how to run the pz-logger service locally, please visit the github [README](https://github.com/venicegeo/pz-logger/blob/master/README.md)
+To find out how to run the pz-logger service locally, please visit the github <a target="_blank" href="https://github.com/venicegeo/pz-logger/blob/master/README.md">README</a>

 ## HTTP API